nitrictech/docs/docs/reference/csharp/v0/api/api-route-put.md

 ---
-title: api.route.put()
+title: .NET - api.route.put()
-description: Register a handler for HTTP PUT requests to the route.
+description: Reference for Nitric's .NET library - Register a handler for HTTP PUT requests to the route.
 ---

 Register a handler for HTTP PUT requests to the route.